13 Facts About Miller's Crossing On Its 30th Anniversary

 “Anyway, I said I won’t read for anything but Johnny Caspar,” Polito, who passed away in 206, told The A.V.
 Club. “’And tell them that they’re gonna have to come back to me cause I’m gonna play Johnny.’”

 The Coens ultimately gave in, and Polito was cast.
 They must have liked what they saw, too, because they ended up casting him in four more films after that.

 12. A snag in the Miller's Crossing script ultimately led to Barton Fink.

 Miller’s Crossing is a complicated beast, full of characters double-crossing each other and scheming for mob supremacy.
 In fact, it’s so complicated that at one point during the writing process the Coens had to take a break.
 It turned out to be a productive one: While Miller’s Crossing was on pause, the brothers wrote the screenplay for Barton Fink, the story of a writer who can’t finish a script.

 The Coens frequently include cameos from actors and friends in their films, and Miller’s Crossing is particularly full of them.
-Frances McDormand, who is married to Joel Coen and has appeared in six Coen brothers films to date (including Fargo, for which she won an Oscar), plays the mayor’s secretary in one scene.
-In another, Sam Raimi, a Coen friend and collaborator (the Coens wrote 1985’s Crimewave with Raimi, which Raimi directed, and Raimi later co-wrote The Hudsucker Proxy with the brothers) appears as a crooked cop in a shootout scene.
+Frances McDormand, who is married to Joel Coen and has appeared in several of their films to date (including Fargo, for which she won an Oscar), plays the mayor’s secretary in one scene.
+In another, Sam Raimi—a Coen friend and collaborator (the Coens wrote 1985’s Crimewave with Raimi, which Raimi directed, and Raimi later co-wrote The Hudsucker Proxy with the brothers—appears as a crooked cop in a shootout scene.
 Albert Finney already had a prominent role as Leo, but he enjoyed making the movie so much that he stuck around after his scenes were completed and showed up in drag in a ladies’ room scene.
 (He’s the “woman” in black on the right side of the screen.)